 With its dreamy architecture and magnificent bell tower, Bruges is often called a fairy tale city.
 There’s no time of year when that seems truer than at Christmas.
 With brilliant lights and the smells of roasted nuts and waffles in the air, Bruges in December is cozy and wonderful.

-The Christmas market in Bruges is divided into two parts.
-The main area is in the Grote Markt (market square) where you’ll find a large group of booths and the ice-skating rink, flanked by the Belfry and the picturesque Provincial Court.
+The Christmas market in Bruges is divided into three parts.
+The main area is in the Grote Markt (market square) where you’ll find a large group of shopping chalets and food stands, flanked by the Belfry and the picturesque Provincial Court.
 A three-minute walk to Simon Stevinplein will bring more food and gift vendors and lots of carnival-type games and even rides.
+On the southern end of the historic center, you’ll find a floating ice-skating rink and winter bar at Minnewater.

 In the surrounding streets and squares, the shops pull out all the stops for the holidays with beautifully decorated store fronts and lots of goodies packaged to take with you.
 Check out the Old Chocolate House, the Chocolate Line, and some of the other boutiques for wrapped boxes or delicious hot chocolates to warm you up.